celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 ## Registering Metadata

 We are using [Metadata](../celo-codebase/protocol/identity/metadata) to allow accounts to make certain claims without having to do so on-chain.
 Since the validator in question here is run under a `ReleaseGold` contract, users can use any `signer` address to make claims on behalf of the `ReleaseGold` contract.
 This guide will use the `ATTESTATION_SIGNER_ADDRESS` since it is likely the most recently used, but any can be used.
-For us to complete the metadata process, we have to make two claims:

-1. Under which URL users can request attestations from
+For us to complete the metadata process, we have to claim which URL users can request attestations from:
-2. Which accounts belong together for the purpose of the leaderboard

 Run the following commands on your local machine: